CosmosYu9/RoadSegmentation/ReadMe.md

 &nbsp;&nbsp;&nbsp;&nbsp;   ***conda env create -f RoadSegmentation.yml***

-     Note: the versions of dependent libraries are the ones used in our test.
+     Note: the versions of the dependent libraries are the ones used in our test.
 User may need to change the version according to your machine.

 **Step3.** Activate the environment: